anyabua/FermiX/README.md

 # FermiX
 Fermi cross-correlations

-Repository containing all the code written up for my summer internship project.
+Repository containing all the code written up for my project.

 Crosscorr.py is the code given to Glamdring, the Oxford computer cluster to compute the power spectrum of gamma ray map data from FermiLAT and galaxy clustering maps as well as the associated jackknife errors.